MichaelRCruz/silicon-beach/essays/the-breeze.md

 . . .

 The more I look back, the more my memories become something else.
 If that is true, then perhaps recollection is precisely as its name space intends to contain - the action of collecting all that has been overlooked or misunderstood in your past.

 Assuming that type of introspection has scope, the new interpretation of any given moment of your life will add to another.
-This process might then be a new balance.
+This process might then be a new balance from turn.
 Writing this now provides a deeper understanding of the visualization I imagined for your atlas - the tessellation of color, of form, and of light.
-There are a few more of these that are worth sharing, but what is the cause of this imagery we have in our minds in memory.
+There are a few more of these that are worth sharing, but what is the cause of this imagery we have in our minds in memory?

 . . .